liamdm/LLMNetworkExams/readme.md

   - A **category (v2)**
   - A **difficulty rating**

-Tagging and difficulty estimation are performed using a strong reference model to ensure consistency across datasets.
+Tagging is performed using a strong reference model to ensure consistency across datasets.
+Difficulty estimation is done per model.

 ---